Chipotle Mexican Grill (CMG) Q3 2017 Results - Earnings Call Transcript

 John R. Hartung - Chipotle Mexican Grill, Inc.

 Yes.
 Sara, this is Jack.
 So, listen, I'll start.
 We had to suffer through several weeks of negative sales during the quarter, as I mentioned, when I described those three segments.
 And so, I don't know that we'd call ourselves enthusiastic about overall sales trends, but we did change the trend line.
 We were sitting on a negative 2%, I guess that average of negative 2.25% for several weeks during the quarter, and we've been able to change that trend line.
 Do we think we're done yet?
 Of course, not.
-Nobody's going to be jumping up in joy for a 2% to 3% positive comp, but we did take a negative 2% comp and turned it into a positive comp, and so it's a starting point.
+Nobody's going to be jumping up in joy for a 2% to 3% positive comp, but it did take a negative 2% comp and turned it into a positive comp, and so it's a starting point.

 I think the enthusiasm is more about what we're focusing on, the strategies that we're working on right now.
 It's a lot of back to basics.
 It's a lot of focusing on our people so that they are well-trained, well-equipped, and confident about delivering an excellent guest experience.
 We've got some exciting digital developments, as Curt just mentioned, that are right around the corner.
 So, we've got a number of things that we think can enhance the guest experience.
 So, we're optimistic that those things will reignite the sales trends.
 So – but that is yet to happen.
-So, until that happens, we're going to continue to focus on these things that will make the experience better and hope that it will take the 2% to 3% comp up to a whole another level.
+So, until that happens, we're going to continue to focus on these things that will make the experience better and hope that it will take the 2% to 3% comp up to a whole other level.

 Sara Harkavy Senatore - Sanford C. Bernstein & Co.
 LLC